varnish/varnish-wiki/source/start/webTerms.rst

 **varnishtop**
 Program which gives real-time "top-X" list view of transaction log.

-**VCL**
-Varnish Configuration Language, a small specialized language for instructing Varnish how to behave.

 **webserver**
 A webserver is a machine that runs a software that uses HTTP (Hypertext Transfer Protocol) to serve the files in the form of web pages, in response to their